Learn about mentor2.0 today!

 How it works?

-• Mentors will be matched with a high school student, typically a junior, and work with them through a curriculum that builds skills for college and career success.
+• Mentors will be matched with a high school student, typically a sophomore, and work with them through a curriculum that builds skills for college and career success.

 • Mentors and mentees interact weekly online and meet monthly in-person at the school.